 Method 1: Built-in App Settings (iOS and Android)

-Purpose: The fastest way to bypass a block or change the IP for one or two accounts on a phone.
+Best for: The fastest way to change the IP for one or two accounts on a phone.

 Go to "Settings and privacy".

-In the "General" section, select "Data usage" or "Proxy" — the path may vary slightly in different versions.
+In the "General" section, select "Data usage" or "Proxy" — the path may vary.

 Activate the "Enable HTTP Proxy" toggle.